- Anyone who is capable of getting themselves made president should on no account be allowed to do the job.

 But what we really need are new organizational paradigms which offer advancement opportunities other than leadership.
 Until that time, expect ambitious teachers to keep pushing for leadership opportunities.
 They might not be the right people for the job, but what else can they do?

-How can we paraphrase the above quote for education?
-Is this too cynical a view?
 Have I missed some successful strategies?
 Let me know in the comments.